Hollola

 Hollola has the tallest structure in Finland, the Tiirismaa TV-Tower.

 A popular resort in Hollola is Messilä.
-There you can do cross-country-skiing, downhill skiing, tramping and play golf.
+There you can cross-country ski, downhill skiing, hike, and golf.
 There is a hotel and a camping site in Messilä.
 Messilä is located by Vesijärvi.

 In 2018, Hollola hosted the Jukola Relays.
 This Orienteering event is a night relay, and one of the most popular orienteering events in the world by number of competitors.